 If you’re experiencing any of the symptoms of periodontitis, call our dental clinic right away.
 Treating periodontitis early is essential – interventions become much more drastic as the infection progresses.

 The soft tissue laser is used to remove diseased tissue.
 Some patients report a faster recovery time than with traditional periodontal treatment.

 Call for a Periodontal Evaluation

 If you have some of the symptoms listed above or believe you may have periodontitis, call our Edmonton dental office to schedule an appointment with Dr. Jim Haymour, Dr. Everett Postill, or Dr. George Laschuk.
-Our dentists are both gentle and thorough in our treatments and look forward to helping you get back on track with your dental health.
-See our compelete list of services.
+Our Edmonton dentists are both gentle and thorough in our dental care treatments and look forward to helping you get back on track with your dental health.
+See our compelete list of dental care services.